Skip to content

 slipway init --tools none

-Supported tool IDs are claude, codex, cursor, gemini, and opencode.
+Supported tool IDs are claude, codex, copilot, cursor, kilo, kiro, opencode, pi, qwen, and windsurf.

 Use --refresh to regenerate Slipway-managed adapter files: